Puberty blockers are medication used to delay the onset of puberty.

 If you were assigned female at birth, puberty blockers will stop or limit:

 In both cases, puberty blockers will temporarily stop or limit:

 - growth in height

 - development of sex drive

 - accumulation of calcium in the bones

-The effects of puberty blockers are fully reversible.
+There are no known irreversible effects of puberty blockers.
 If you decide to stop taking them, your body will go through puberty just the way it would have if you had not taken puberty blockers at all.

 Puberty blockers are considered to be very safe overall.